From Ohio, God brought me out of my old life (a wilderness without Jesus) and round about my transient life He brought me to Bible college.

 "Yes, that's it," responded Pastor Jacobs.
 "Jesus died for all.
 No Christmas!
 No Jesus!
 Thank God!
 Jesus lives and lives forever.
 For a thousand years from now, children – nay, for all eternity.
 Those who accept God's gift of life become His children.
 They will have the continual joy of Christmas the whole year through.
 And 'Merry Christmas,' then, is understood and appreciated."

-("Ugh, Christmas!" that evil one aspiring a hateful glare remarks.
-"How dreadful," he concludes.
+("Ugh, Christmas!" that evil one, aspiring a hateful glare remarked, "How dreadful," he concludes.
 "But the end of it is coming," he continually plotting his evil schemes to dispense with any display of Christmas upon Earth, as commissioned by his leader.)

 Go to Chapter Five